Talkis1/Talkis1.github.io/_pages/about.md

 Research
 ------
 I am involved in two different research projects in the HeRo lab.
-One of the projects looks at pneumatic gripping of textile materials using the end effector of a industrial robot arm.
+One of the projects looks at pneumatic gripping of textile materials using the end effector of an industrial robot arm.
 For this project I am advised by [Dr. Ann Majewicz Fey](https://www.me.utexas.edu/people/faculty-directory/amfey) and [Dr. Roman Mykhailyshyn](https://romanmykhailyshyn.github.io/).

 The other project I am involved in looks at improving proprioception during fetal surgery.
 Two other graduate students and I are developing a surgical training system with a haptic robotic device and hololens in a unity environment.
 Replicating the surgical procedure to improve proprioception and cut down on time during surgery.